Cantu a tenore: Tradition

-Although nowadays cuncordu and cantu a tenore are performed only by men, memories remain of a time where women groups performed as well, following the matriarchal tradition of Sardinia.
+Although nowadays cuncordu and cantu a tenore are performed only by men, memories remain of a time when women groups performed as well, following the matriarchal tradition of Sardinia.
 According to some anthropologists, cantu a tenore was performed back in Nuragic times.

 Some of the most well known groups who perform a tenore are Tenores di Bitti, Tenore de Orosei, Tenore di Oniferi and Tenores di Neoneli.